keaneph/Maktab/README.md

 # Maktab

 A modern Student Information System built with Flask (Python) for the backend and Next.js (React) for the frontend.
-UI is powered by Tailwind CSS and ShadCN; state/data fetching uses SWR.
+UI is powered by Tailwind CSS and ShadCN.

 ## Features